 It's a good idea to learn a few basic Italian words and phrases before you travel to Italy.
-Although English is spoken in most tourist parts of Italy, knowing a little bit of Italian may help you have a better experience and help you to feel more comfortable while in Italy.
+Although English is spoken in most touristic parts of Italy, knowing a little bit of Italian will help you have a better experience and make you feel more comfortable while in Italy.
 And even if you speak a botched version of Italian, you'll find that most Italians will be appreciative of your efforts to learn and speak their language.

 - Disclosure.
 Say up front, "Non parlo italiano" (nohn PAR-loh ee-tah-leeAH-non) for "I don't speak Italian."
 A good follow-up question: Parla inglese?
 (PAR-lah een-GLAY-zay) Do you speak English?